adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-11-treatment-analysis.md

 - **Mental health history** - Does the individual have a history of mental health?
 - **Changing habits** - Does seeking treatment alter a change in habits?

 I believe a lot of these factors are related such as **Occupation**, **Growing Stress** and **Work Interest**.
-Some occupations can be very stressful, with some occupations, the individual may have a serious lack of work interest.
+Some occupations can be very stressful, with some occupations the individual may have a serious lack of work interest.

 I want to complete some further analysis to see if there are links between the categories.
 ## Seeking Treatment by Gender
+First of all, I wanted to get an idea of the distribution between genders who are seeking treatment.
+I already know from the [initial analysis](https://adam-godfrey.github.io/data-analysis-portfolio/projects/2024-04-06-mental-health/) that the gender ratio of individuals who completed the study was 4:1 males vs. females. so I was expecting a larger amount of values for males.

 From the first chart below, we can see that individuals in both genders are about 5x more likely seek treatment.

-In the second chart, we can see that males are 4x more likely to not seek treatment compared to females and there is a near even split between both genders seeking treatment;.
+In the second chart, we can see that males are 4x more likely to not seek treatment compared to females and there is a near even split between both genders seeking treatment.
+While we can see that bother genders are evenly split seeking treatment, it makes me wonder why 70% of males don't seek treatment.

 ![Full-width image](/data-analysis-portfolio/assets/img/mental-health/2024-04-11/treatment-by-gender.png){:.left loading="lazy"}